1amhyp3r/app-quiz-game/README.md

 # Quiz Game Project
-This project is a terminal-based quiz game.
+This project is first version of a terminal-based quiz game.